GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: GroundGazer

 \subsection{\gls{QR} code detection and masking}

-\gls{QR} codes are detected using OpenCV, which outputs the four corner points of the \gls{QR} code in known order.
-This gives the global orientation information, previously shown in Fig.~\ref{fig:overview_localization}.
-The \gls{QR} code ID is extracted with the pyzbar library\footnote{Availabe at: \href{https://pypi.org/project/pyzbar/}{https://pypi.org/project/pyzbar/}}, as it gave better results than OpenCV.
-The \gls{QR} ID enables identification of the respective chessboard square.
-By computing the difference in $x$ and $y$ between the square centers where the \gls{QR} code is detected and where the crosshair is detected, the QR ID also gives us the square in which the crosshair lies and thus global localization capabilities.
+\gls{QR} code detection gives the four corner points of a \gls{QR} code in known order and its ID, which enables identification of all chessboard squares and their corners.

-Since the \gls{QR} codes would disturb the successive image processing operations, we mask them out.
-Therefore, the average color around the detected \gls{QR} code is computed and the region of the \gls{QR} code is replaced with a slightly larger rectangle of this color.
-This masking procedure might also mask out parts of the crosshair if it lies on a \gls{QR} code.
-The QR code masking could be improved in future work, but our experiments have shown that our system can cope with irregular missed crosshair detections.
-With some additional processing, we could also fully reconstruct a partly occluded crosshair.
+As the \gls{QR} codes would disturb successive image processing, we mask them out.
+Our procedure might also mask parts of the crosshair if it lies on a \gls{QR} code and could be improved in future work.
+Nevertheless, our experiments have shown that \gls{GG} can cope with irregular missed crosshair detections and by proper parametrization of the Hough transform in the crosshair detection, we can also detect an incomplete crosshair.